roadsidemultimedia/Docs/tutorials/creating-a-branding-area.md

 ![](https://raw.github.com/pagelines/Docs/master/gh-pages-template/public/img/branding-example.jpg)

-Although a lot of instructions, this is quite basic and you can use
+Although a lot of instructions, this is quite basic and is supposed to demonstrate what can be achieved with DMS and your imagination.